epam/edp-install/docs/user-guide/components.md

 ## Types

-EDP accommodates a variety of codebase types, each serving a specific purpose in the development process.
-The codebase types available in EDP are:
+KubeRocketCI accommodates a variety of codebase types, each serving a specific purpose in the development process.
+The codebase types available in KubeRocketCI are:

 - **Application**: the codebase that contains the source code and manifests of application that can be deployed to Kubernetes clusters.
 One can use different languages, frameworks, and build tools to develop application.